UK Vegan Camp-Out 2018

 • COURTESY/EJECTION - Each year there will be speakers people don't agree with their views, this is to be expected, and so we ask people to either choose to not watch that speaker, or if they want to, to be polite to the speaker and for those listening.
 Anyone found to be purposely disrupting a speakers talk will be ejected from the event.
 If anyone is being violent or dealing in any kind of illegal activity will also be ejected from the event!

 • VENUE - This year's venue is Newark Showground in Nottinghamshire.
 The main stage, music stage and activism bootcamp will also be indoors this time.
 The activism bootcamp will be fully seated again, but the music stage and main stage won't have seats also like 2017.
-So people can either stand or feel free to sit down like people did in 2017.
+So people can either stand or feel free to sit down like people did in 2017, feel free to bring your camping chair or cushion!
 It is worth noting that Newark Showground does put on non-vegan friendly events like their annual agricultural show, but almost every venue of this size is going to host and promote non-vegan friendly during the year such as horse racing or dog shows, and Newark Showground is no exception.
 The people who owned the venue for the 2016 event were farmers.
 The 2017 venue hosted fishing events.
 Wherever there is a lot of land it's more than likely going to be used for some sort of animal agriculture/non-vegan friendly purpose such as keeping cattle/sheep or hosting horse racing, as it is ideal for them, and equally ideal for music festivals/large events.
 As much as we'd like it, there is no such thing as a vegan festival venue (yet..)
 But the vast majority of events held at Newark Showgrounds (over 70%) have absolutely nothing to do with animal agriculture, ranging from caravan shows, to music festivals, to wargames, and roller derby.
 No events involving animals will be held at the site whilst the Camp-Out is on

 • TOILETS/SHOWERS - There is proper hard standing toilet blocks on site (not just portaloo's!) as well as free showers!